 If you happened to buy a backpack without a waist belt?
-Don’t worry, you can always buy a separate one like this from Amazon.
+Don’t worry, you can always buy a separate one like this.
 Yes, do always bring along a waist bag because it’s going to make your journey so much easier.
 Plus it’s kinda locking up your backpack with your body, as it’s very likely that you will store your avalanche airbag (a key feature that could save your life from preventing you to be buried by snow) in your backpack.

 Depending on your trip you may need to bring along different gears to the mountain, for example, cameras, video recording devices, beacons, shovels, extendable poles, airbags, etc. for backcountry snowboarders.
 We highly recommend you choose a backpack with designated storage.

-If you are planning for a backcountry snowboarding trip, try to pick a pack with specific and easily accessible storage for your snow tools like shovel, airbags and probe.
-Your tools should be stored inside of you backpack but at a very easy accessible chamber, so your tools won’t be ripped off from accidents or avalanches and yet you can use them immediately in case of emergency.
+If you are planning for a backcountry snowboarding trip, try to pick a pack with specific and easily accessible storage for your snow tools like shovel, airbags, and probe.
+Your tools should be stored inside of your backpack but at a very easy accessible chamber, so your tools won’t be ripped off from accidents or avalanches and yet you can use them immediately in case of emergency.

 As mentioned, easy access to content is a very important criterion when it comes to picking a backpack because the last thing you want it happened during a backcountry is you have to take off your backpack, unbuckle those belts, cover layers and open your backpack wide then search for your content inside.
 Yeah…I am already tired by just imagining that, plus your content is very likely to get wet!